 We shall look more closely at police officers and discuss two cases studies.
 The first case study is stop and frisk.
 The 2013 federal case Floyd v.
 City of New York is a good starting point.
 Federal judge Shira Scheindlin for the Southern District of New York ruled that the NYPD violated the US Constitution — 4th and 14th Amendments — by conducting stops and frisks that were racially discriminatory.

 The Floyd decision relied on a testimony by professor Jeff Fagan, a criminologist and law professor at Columbia University.
-Fagan’s testimony, in turn, relied on methods of statistical inference, and these methods were challenged by other experts.
+Fagan’s testimony, in turn, relied on methods of statistical inference (see academic paper), and these methods were challenged by other experts.
 The New Yorker has a piece summarizing the technical debate.

 Assignment #5 — DUE March 12

 (d) Are you convinced?
 Or there something you think it’s missing from the study?
-Please explain your position–i.e. why you are convinced or why you think there is soemthign missing.
+Please explain your position–i.e. why you are convinced or why you think there is somethign missing.

 Week 7: Police shootings